NFL approves Raiders' move to Las Vegas

 The NFL is coming to Las Vegas.

-NFL owners voted Monday to approve the Raiders' move from Oakland to Las Vegas, the league announced.
+NFL owners voted Monday to approve the Raiders' move out of Oakland.

+In an awkward twist, the team will stay at the Oakland Coliseum for the 2017 and 2018 seasons.
+Owner Mark Davis acknowledged fans would be disappointed and even angry, and he offered refunds to season-ticket holders.

+The Las Vegas Raiders will open a $1.9 billion stadium in the Nevada desert in 2020.
+Where they will play in 2019 is unclear.

+He said he hoped fans in Oakland would understand "that it wasn't the players, it wasn't the coaches that made this decision, but it was me that made it."

+"And if they have anybody to talk to about it, it should be me," he added.
+"And I will, in the coming days, try to explain to them what went into making this difficult decision."

 The move had been anticipated for months.
-The Raiders received about $750 million from Nevada taxpayers last year to build a stadium in Las Vegas, and team owner Mark Davis is putting up $500 million.
+The Raiders received about $750 million from Nevada taxpayers last year to build their Las Vegas stadium, and Mark Davis is putting up $500 million.
 Bank of America has committed to financing the rest.

 Related: Sheldon Adelson pulls out of Raiders' stadium deal in Las Vegas